studylessshape/qcpro/README_en.md

 # Qcpro
 Quick c++ project manager, the full name of qcpro, writen by [rust](https://www.rust-lang.org/), is a simple application arm to create and initialize a c++ project.

+## Notice
+This is a project used to practice my ability of rust.
+If need perfect tool, I recommand [Xmake](https://xmake.io/#/)

 ## Install
 * [Rust environment](https://www.rust-lang.org/learn/get-started)